Office for Nuclear Regulation: 2020 process update

-On 1 April 2022, the GDA of the 470 MWe Rolls-Royce SMR started.
-The assessment will begin once the timescales and resources have been agreed.
+On 1 April 2022, the GDA Step 1 of the 470 MWe Rolls-Royce SMR started.
+Step 2 will begin once the timescales and resources have been agreed.

 Nuclear defence activities

 Although the ONR is primarily a civil regulator, the ONR Defence Programme regulates military nuclear and conventional safety across a number of licensed and non-licensed nuclear sites, which are operated for the Ministry of Defence (MOD) nuclear defence capability.
 This is carried out under a complex legal regime, in conjunction with MOD’s Defence Nuclear Safety Regulator (DNSR).
 The ONR does not influence the design of submarine nuclear power plants or nuclear weapons, and does not regulate security or transport of MOD nuclear materials.

 ONR responsibility includes assessing the response systems for nuclear weapon accidents at HMNB Clyde and RNAD Coulport, in Argyll, Scotland.

 Since about 2013 the ONR has given the two major Atomic Weapons Establishment (AWE) sites enhanced regulatory attention due to "safety and compliance concerns, and the continued undertaking of operations in ageing facilities due to delays to the delivery of modern standard replacement facilities."
 The ONR anticipated AWE would move back to normal regulatory attention in 2021 after the new facilities are completed.